longturn/freeciv21/docs/Contributing/pull-request.rst

 into another one and merge the change into the source repository.

-Before we go much further, let's take a few minutes to describe what happened when you :doc:`dev-env` and to define a few terms that will help with futher instructions.
+Before we go much further, let's take a few minutes to describe what happened when you :doc:`dev-env` and to define a few terms that will help with further instructions.
 Starting with a diagram of the setup of the three locations where code resides:

 .. image:: ../_static/images/github_repos.png